Roberta Gregory: Personal life

 Gregory was born in Los Angeles, California, to Disney comics writer and artist Bob Gregory.

 In 1971, she began college at California State University, Long Beach, where she was exposed to the feminist movement and comic influences such as Nanny Goat Productions members Joyce Farmer and Lyn Chevli.
 She contributed to her college humor paper until 1974, when she began her own Feminist Funnies.

-She moved to Seattle, Washington in 1989, where she resides to this day with her long-term partner, author Bruce B. Taylor.
+She moved to Seattle, Washington in 1989, where she resided with her long-term partner, author Bruce B. Taylor, until his death in 2022.
 Though she chooses not to use labels with regards to her sexuality, Gregory is a long time participant in bisexual newsletter North Bi Northwest and other LGBTQ organizations.

 In addition to her comics, Gregory has been employed in many different day jobs, such as a marine biologist, production artist, market researcher, and most recently, a maintenance worker at McCaw Hall.